What is D2C Business?

 What are the Benefits of a D2C Business?

 Consider you are selling an item for around ₹500.
 As a brand, you would sell it to a middleman retailer for ₹1000 to make a 50% profit for yourself.
 From here the middleman retailer goes ahead and sells the same product for ₹2000.
 So in this case the profit margin you receive is lesser than the retailer’s profit, which isn’t feasible.

 Now, what if you take a step ahead and reach out to the customer directly and sell the same product for ₹2000.
 This would in turn be a 75% (1500 divided by 2000) profit margin for you as you will be making ₹1500 (2000-500).
 Therefore, a D2C business increases your profit margins.
 You can even retail the final product for 1500; undercutting competition while still making higher profits.

 While you have middlemen doing the selling to all your end customers, you are losing out on feedback and valuable consumer data.
 This data is tough to gather from retailers.
 Consumer research is expensive and time-consuming; especially when you outsource it to an agency.
 However, what you can get from retailers is the opening and closing inventory count, no. of products returned, and probably the reason for return.
 The question is though, is this enough?

-But if you have a D2C business in place, you can get queries and feedback related to a purchase almost instantly.
+But if you have a D2C e-commerce business in place, you can get queries and feedback related to purchase almost instantly.
 Furthermore, it is easier to discover trends, tastes, and consumer behavior.
 This feedback can be incorporated to help better your service or product.
 You are given the liberty to test out sales strategies with D2C.
-And also, with the acquired customer information, you can contact customers and build recall.
+And also, with the acquired customer information, you can contact consumers and build recall.